rollbar/docs/guides/saml.md

 [Other SAML-compliant identity providers](#others) may be used, however we don't provide specific instructions for configuring them.

 ## G Suite

-You must be an admin of your Google Apps for Work account to complete the following steps.
-{: .info}

 **In G Suite:**